Bears asked Mike Glennon to be at Soldier Field for draft party, then traded up for his replacement

 It’s a cutthroat league, you say, and you’d be right.
 Very little is guaranteed — especially with contracts — in the NFL.
 Glennon should have known that this could happen.
 All of that is true, and being paid a minimum of $18.5 million should soften the blow a bit.

 But this goes beyond money.
 The Bears essentially threw him to the wolves.
-Unless this Trubisky plan was hatched in the 90 minutes before the draft (which it was not), then asking Glennon to glad hand the high-rolling, bad-beer-drinking fans was a cruel move.
+Unless this Trubisky plan was hatched in the 90 minutes before the draft (which it was not), then asking Glennon to gladly shake hands with the high-rolling, bad-beer-drinking fans was a cruel move.
 Either that, or the left and right hands have no clue what the other is doing.

 This has an effect beyond Glennon.
 You think his agent is going to trust the Bears for one of his clients going forward?
 You think other agents aren’t taking note of this incident?
 What about the guys in the locker room?
 They can’t feel a burning sense of loyalty here from the team either, even if Trubisky ends up being a wise selection.